ScottLogic/Technology-Carbon-Standard/pages/information/hardware/examples/server.md

 | Embodied | 30.5 | 1,726 |
 | Usage | 69.5 | 3,931 |

-The embodied-to-usage ratio of 30.5/69.5 (usage being just over two times larger than embodied) deviates slighly from the typical 20/80 ratio for servers mentioned previously in [embodied vs usage carbon](../../lifecycle#embodied-vs-usage-carbon).
+The embodied-to-usage ratio of 30.5/69.5 (usage being just over twice embodied) deviates slightly from the typical 20/80 ratio for servers mentioned previously in [embodied vs usage carbon](../../lifecycle#embodied-vs-usage-carbon).

 According to the PCF, usage emissions are estimated to be approximately 3,931 kg CO2e per device.